Are you looking for an easy project to get in the holiday mood this year? These DIY clay pot candle holders are the craft for you!

 - 3 clay saucers (2 x 2″ and 1 x 3″)

 - Unfinished wood cut outs purchased from any large craft store.
 The ones shown here are a reindeer, candy canes and a Christmas tree, but any design that is the right size will do.
+I think a poinsettia design would look great too!

 - small piece of sand paper